Counties with worst virus surges overwhelmingly voted Trump

-U.S. voters went to the polls starkly divided on how they see President Donald Trump's response to the coronavirus pandemic, with a surprising twist: In places where the virus is most rampant now, Trump enjoyed enormous support.
+U.S. voters went to the polls starkly divided on how they see President Donald Trump’s response to the coronavirus pandemic.
+But in places where the virus is most rampant now, Trump enjoyed enormous support.

 Taking note of the contrast, state health officials are pausing for a moment of introspection.
 Even as they worry about rising numbers of hospitalizations and deaths, they hope to reframe their messages and aim for a reset on public sentiment now that the election is over.